google/WebFundamentals/src/site/getting-started/multi-screen/content.markdown

 ---
 layout: article
 title: "Create your content and structure"
-description: "Content is the most important aspect of any site."
+description: "Content is the most important aspect of any site.
+In this guide we will show you can quickly plan to build your first multi-screen site."
-introduction: "Content is the most important aspect of any site."
+introduction: "Content is the most important aspect of any site.
+In this guide we will show you can quickly plan to build your first multi-screen site."
 notes:
   styling:
     - Styling will come later